EnergizedProtection/block/issue_template.md

 <h2 align="center">Issue Submit Form</h2>
 <div align="center">
-  Provide the following infos properly, which will help us to resolve your issue quickly.
+  Provide the following info properly, which will help us to resolve your issue quickly.
 </div>